emushtaq/showtext/README.md

 # showtext

-A simple android app that creates a notification.
+A simple android app that creates and sends a custom notification.
 Intended to use this as a base to develop android wear applications.